 Some days must be dark and dreary."

+True, but we can add that many showers of rain are followed by rainbows.
 The messages in the seven rainbow colors are intended to motivate us and make us smile despite the weather—literal or metaphorical.

 (1) Red: Color of Passion